 1. Acknowledge your feelings and know that you’re not alone in this

-The disruption to jobs and personal lives, and the uncertainty caused by the pandemic, can cause distress and feelings of social isolation.
+The disruption to jobs and personal lives, and the uncertainty caused by unexpected circumstances, can cause distress and feelings of social isolation.

 These are all a natural part of our body’s protective mechanisms and should never be ignored.